 Complete your work placement in Fiji!

-Open Colleges have partnered with Action for Children and the Aged (ACATA) Trust Fiji to offer students of the Diploma of Counselling the opportunity to complete their required work placement hours in 2018 over the course of 2 weeks in Fiji.
+Open Colleges have partnered with Action for Children and the Aged (ACATA) Trust Australia to offer students of the Diploma of Counselling the opportunity to complete their required work placement hours in 2018 over the course of 2 weeks in Fiji.

 You’ll volunteer in Fijian communities by conducting public health screenings, promoting healthy eating habits and physical activity through basic counselling and providing outreach counselling on smaller Fijian islands.

 Next project dates will be from the Monday 14th May to Friday 25th May 2018.

 Completed forms can be emailed to: Mel Chapman, Academic Administrator, at email@example.com

 Please note the Expression of Interest form must be received by Monday 12th March 2018.

 Diploma of Counselling students now have the opportunity to participate in a work placement experience of 160 hours in Fiji.